robhurring/jit/README.md

     "activity_path": "/activity",
     "login": "JIRA_PASSWORD",
     "password": "JIRA_PASSWORD",
-    // when using naked issue numbers with JIT, this project will be pre-pended "defaultProject": ""
+    // when using naked issue numbers with JIT, this project will be prepended "defaultProject": ""
   },
   "github": {